-- Interest income is recognised in the Profit and Loss Account on an accrual basis, except in the case of interest on non-performing assets which is recognised on receipt basis as per income recognition and asset classification norms of RBI. - ii.
-Fee and commission income is recognised when due, except for letters of credit which is recognised on receipt.
+- i.
+Revenue is recognised in accordance with the requirements of AS 9 -'Revenue Recognition' prescribed in the CASR, 2006 to the extent applicable.
+Interest income is recognised in the Profit and Loss Account on an accrual basis, except in the case of interest on non-performing assets which is recognised on receipt basis as per income recognition and asset classification norms of RBI and in accordance with AS 9. - ii.
+Fee and commission income is recognised when due.